uswds/uswds-site/_components/labels.md

       </ul>
       <h4>When to consider something else</h4>
       <ul class="usa-content-list">
-        <li>When users are likely to confuse a static tag with a button.
-For example, when the tag appears in the same area of the page as buttons.</li>
+        <li><strong>Confusion with buttons.</strong> Avoid tags if they might appear in the same area of the page as buttons.</li>
-        <li>To call attention to new or updated content, consider changing the background color of the object itself or experiment with changing the font weight.</li>
+        <li><strong>New or updated content.</strong> To call attention to new or updated content, consider changing the background color of the object itself or experiment with changing the font weight.</li>
-        <li>When users already expect content to be updated frequently.
-For example, on a site dedicated to breaking news.
+        <li><strong>When users already expect content to be updated frequently.</strong> For example, on a site dedicated to breaking news.
 In this case placing the new content at the top may be enough.</li>
       </ul>
       <h4>Usability guidance</h4>
       <ul class="usa-content-list">